wavefrontHQ/docs/pages/doc/ts_frequencyHisto.md

    [,metrics|sources|sourceTags|pointTags|<pointTagKey>] )
 ```

-Converts a histogram coming from Google Cloud Platform(GCP) to Wavefront histogram format.
+Converts a histogram coming from Google Cloud Platform(GCP) to VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) histogram format.
 When GCP Detailed Histogram Metrics is enabled, the query engine will additionally ingest bucket counts for GCP distributions, with metric namegcp.<metric>.bucket.

 Enabling GCP Detailed Histogram Metrics will increase your ingestion rate and cost.

-Users can manipulate the resulting histograms with [Wavefront histogram query functions](query_language_reference.html#histogram-functions).
+Users can manipulate the resulting histograms with our [histogram query functions](query_language_reference.html#histogram-functions).

 ## Parameters